Skip to content

 Objective (Issue) Addressed Explanation

-Implement message reminders: create, update, delete, list, and real-time updates (FLU-143)
+Implement message reminders: create, update, delete, bookmark, and list reminders for messages (FLU-143)

-Add reminder event types and handle event-driven updates (FLU-143)
+Provide controller for paginated reminder list and event-driven updates (FLU-143)

 Poem